eshwen/SemivisibleJets/README.md

 source setup.sh
 ```

-then run the gridpack generation according to the parameters in your config file with
+Now you can run the gridpack generation according to the parameters in your config file with

 ```bash
 cd gridpack_generation_mg